vladciulley/cp-football-leagues/README.md

 * I have used Sensio's ParamConverter and symfony-bundles/json-request-bundle for thinner controllers.
 * I have created an ExceptionListener to deal with 400, 404, 405 and 500 errors, so they will also return application/json responses.
-* Things that I would have done further would be creating a validation service using Symfony validators to check that no extra fields are present on the request data and that the fields received have proper values.
+* Things that I would have done further would be using Symfony Forms for validation or creating a validation service using Symfony validators to check that no extra fields are present on the request and that the fields received have proper values.
 When validation fails it should return a HTTP Bad Request with the violation messages.
 The violation messages could be transformed from the returned ```ConstraintViolationList``` to a messages array using a custom data transformer.

 ### Installation